marketplacer/FitLoader/README.md

 #### 1. No Internet connection

 Occurs when device can not reach Internet host.
-The app displays "No Internet connection" message at the bottom of the screen.
+The app displays "No Internet connection" message.
 When internet connection becomes available this library automatically resends the HTTP request.

 <img src='https://raw.githubusercontent.com/exchangegroup/FitLoader/master/Graphics/github_images/fit_loader_no_internet.png' alt='No Internet connection' width='250'>